-Let’s get straight into the demonstrations, here I have picked out a few youtube videos that guide you through the whole process of create a PVC air tank.
+Let’s get straight into the demonstrations.
+Here I have picked out a few YouTube videos that guide you through the whole process of creating a PVC air tank.

-These two videos are great demonstrations on how to go about creating an air tank with PVC pipe, a proper homemade tank!
+These two videos are great demonstrations of how to go about creating an air tank with PVC pipe, a proper homemade tank!
 I’m not going to go into great detail on this as I am strongly opposed to the idea.

 I will switch the focus to the dangers of creating a PVC pipe air tank.

 Dangers of PVC Air Tanks

 Just like with pipes, PVC is seen as a cheap and durable option for creating a homemade air tank.
 Though this is a very creative idea, it comes with some catastrophic underlying risks that people are either unaware of or choose to ignore.

 PVC piping should never be used in compressed air systems, nor should it be used for air tanks.
 Just because they’re cheap and somewhat easy to install does not outweigh their disadvantages.
 Sometimes, you may even wish to connect two air tanks together.